BIM2SIM/bim2sim/paper.md

 # Architecture and Implementation

 **bim2sim** is implemented in Python, making it accessible and interoperable with other tools in the building analysis ecosystem.
-The general structure is illustrated in Figure \autoref{fig:bim2sim_framework}.
+The general structure is illustrated in \autoref{fig:bim2sim_framework}.

 ![bim2sim framework structure and plugins.
 Dashed plugins are still under active development.\label{fig:bim2sim_framework}](docs/source/img/static/bim2sim_framework_overview.png)